rks101/eglinux/README.md

 $ ls -lrt /usr/bin/passwd
 -rwsr-xr-x 1 root root 59976 Nov 24 17:35 /usr/bin/passwd
 ```
-That's why a non-root user can change password on linux, even if passwd is owned by root.
+That's why a non-root user can change a password on Linux, even if passwd is owned by root.

 Note: There are other such programs as well, check using find / -perm /4000

 Q2.
-Can a user see (read) or delete files created by other users under /tmp directory?
+Can a user see (read) or delete files created by other users under the /tmp directory?
 Hint: sticky bit.

 A. Try to understand the output of the commands below:
 ```